bdrhoa/TangoCard_Java_SDK/README.md

 </dl>

 ## doc ##
-The `doc` sub-directory maintains the up-to-date [javadoc](http://www.oracle.com/technetwork/java/javase/documentation/index-jsp-135444.html) documentation for the classes (and functions) that are included in the SDK.
+The `doc\javadoc` sub-directory maintains the up-to-date [javadoc](http://www.oracle.com/technetwork/java/javase/documentation/index-jsp-135444.html) documentation for the classes (and functions) that are included in the SDK.

 ## examples ##
 The `examples` sub-directory contains full "start to finish" examples of all of the supported methods.
 This includes catching all of the possible failure modes, etc.